 This walk was started by the Waipa District Council in early 2014.

-It is hoped that the oval in the middle will be large enough for cricket matches.
+It is hoped that the oval in the middle will be large enough for cricket matches, but the ground is uneven and a lot of work will be needed.

 We took the idea of naming the species that we had come up with in the maple arboretum next door, and put in a post for each species.
 There are stainless steel nameplates on each post, detailing the botanical name, the common name, the countries where they are native, and the date of planting (2003).
 The links below take you to a site with very detailed information on each species.
 It includes many more species than are found in this arboretum.
 There are several hundred species of oak world-wide.